hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 This part of the project is a sneak peek into what a "version 2.0" could look like.
 It allows users to ask specific questions and get AI-powered answers pulled directly from the document.
 Instead of reading through the entire (even if simplified) Terms of Service, users can just ask what they need to know.
 This makes navigating even the most boring legal docs faster, friendlier, and way more useful.

 To make this happen, I used a technique called Retrieval-Augmented Generation (RAG).
-Think of it like giving the AI a superpower to “search” through the document for the best answers to your questions.
+Think of it like giving the AI a superpower to “search” through the provided document for the best answers to your questions.
 It's kind of like an ultra-helpful chatbot with a legal cheat sheet.

 Here’s how it works:

-1. First, the Terms of Service document is broken into chunks, and each chunk is turned into a special numerical fingerprint called an embedding.
+1. First, the Terms of Service document is broken into chunks, and each chunk is transformed into a vector representation called an embedding.
 These embeddings capture the semantic meaning of the text.
 2. When someone asks a question (like “What is the cancellation policy?”), the question is also turned into its own embedding.
 3. The system compares the question’s embedding to the document’s embeddings to find the most relevant sections.
 4. Finally, the AI takes those chunks and generates a helpful, plain-English answer with a friendly tone and even some emojis! 🎯✨